 The professional coursework is grounded in the mission of the program and university.
 The curriculum is a blended design with traditional and systems-based approaches.
 It embeds movement systems within professional practice management themes.
-Contemporary PT practice with use of the evidence to inform clinical practice is incorporated through a combination of didactic, laboratory, service-learning, and clinical experiences that develop students across the cognitive, affective, and psychomotor learning domains.
-The curriculum directly reflects the skills, professionalism, leadership, and critical reasoning necessary for entry-level, contemporary physical therapy practice, and life-long learning expected across the span of graduates’ careers.
+The DPT curriculum coursework incorporates contemporary physical therapy practice with the use of evidence to inform clinical practice.
+The curriculum includes a combination of didactic, laboratory, service-learning, and clinical experiences which address the development of the student in the cognitive, affective, and psychomotor learning domains.
+Course teaching methodology and instruction methods include content delivered through synchronous and asynchronous didactic lecture, standardized patient simulation, laboratory, experiential and service-learning experiences which are then reinforced by full-time clinical experiences and framed by research evidence in the sciences of movement, clinical practice, teaching and learning. the curriculum directly reflects the skills, professionalism, leadership, and critical reasoning necessary for entry-level, contemporary physical therapy practice, and for the life-long learning and leadership desired across the span of graduates’ careers.

 Movement Sciences including anatomy, physiology, genetics, exercise science, biomechanics, kinesiology, motor control, motor learning, neuroscience, pathology, pharmacology, diagnostic imaging, history, nutrition, and psychosocial aspects of health and disability.